Team-Manusmriti/i.mobilothon_Volkswagen_team_manusmriti/README.md

 VigilanceAI is an intelligent co-pilot engineered to redefine road safety by prioritizing the driver's overall well-being.
 Unlike conventional systems that react only when danger is imminent, VigilanceAI takes a proactive approach.
 It leverages multi-modal AI to integrate cabin video analytics—monitoring signs of drowsiness, stress, and medical distress—with real-time vehicle dynamics such as driving patterns and erratic behavior.

+VigilanceAI redefines driver safety by replacing reactive alerts with proactive, emotionally aware intelligence.
+It creates a closed-loop system that not only detects risk but actively supports and protects the driver throughout the journey.

 ---

 ## Key Features